YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 ‘Course iss fuckin good!' a croaky male shadow hissed from behind the waif.

-Roy went over to Curly.
-‘Alright Curly?'
+Roy went to Curly.
+‘Alright, Curly?'

-‘Don't you say nuthin’ else?'
+‘Don't you ever say nuthin’ else?'

 ‘Fuck you.'
 Curly walked away.

-‘Could ya lend us a fiver?'
-When Marie handed it to him he felt bad.
+Roy went to the counter.
+‘Marie.
+Gis a dog n a glass of milk till tomorra?'
+He wolfed the hot dog.
+‘Don't spose ya could let us have a fiver, could ya?'
+When she handed it to him he felt bad.
 He would give it back, but he felt bad.

 ‘You can crash at mine if you like,' she said.